lynkos/translate-me/README.md

 # Project 6 - *TranslateMe*
-App that translates between languages and allows users to store and delete their translations.
+iOS app that translates between languages and allows users to store and delete their translations.

 ## Features
 - [x] Users open the app to a TranslationMe home page with a place to enter a word, phrase or sentence, a button to translate, and another field that should initially be empty